U.S. Meat Consumption Statistics & Facts to Know in 2026

 How Much Meat Is Wasted in the US

-According to the USDA, Almost 30–40% of Purchased Food Is Wasted in the US.
+According to the USDA, almost 30–40% of Purchased Food Is Wasted in the US.
 (USDA)

 The USDA’s revelation that nearly 30-40% of purchased food is wasted in the US is concerning, especially when considering meat products.
 We’re a wasteful, First World country.
 The train is moving at out-of-control speeds with a broken track ahead.